-Shire vehicles are available to employees and Councillors outside of work hours for the transport of themselves and their immediately family only between Rumah Baru Jetty and the West Island settlement, with the prior approval of the Manager of Works and Services.
+West Island and Home Island located Shire vehicles are available to Home Island resident employees and Councillors outside of work hours for the transport of themselves and their immediately family only between Rumah Baru Jetty and the West Island settlement and the jetty and kampong area of Home Island.
+Where it is appropriate to do so, pooling of vehicles is encouraged.
+Bookings are to be made through the Shire Administration Officer, prior to use and are subject to operational needs.